yilinwei/ensime.github.io/contributing.md

 ## Server

-The remainder of this document focuses on contributing to the server component.
+The remainder of this document focuses on contributing to the server component, which is hosted at [github.com/ensime/ensime-server/](https://github.com/ensime/ensime-server/).
+If you pick up a ticket, please comment on it to let us know so that we can help (and also to avoid overlapping with somebody else).

 The server API is documented in [org/ensime/api](https://github.com/ensime/ensime-server/tree/master/api/src/main/scala/org/ensime/api) with example JSON payloads in [org/ensime/jerky](https://github.com/ensime/ensime-server/blob/master/protocol-jerky/src/test/scala/org/ensime/jerk/JerkFormatsSpec.scala).
 The preferred protocol for most editors is JSON over WebSockets, which we call our JERKY protocol.
 A legacy S-Expression over TCP protocol is used by Emacs (deriving from the SWANK protocol of [SLIME](https://github.com/slime/slime)), but ENSIME 2.0 will hopefully see us move to [S-Expressions over WebSockets](https://github.com/ensime/ensime-server/issues/1189), which we will call our SWANKY protocol.